Skip to content

 )

 popup_style controls popup size.
-PopupStyle has three fields: width (IFrame width in px), height (IFrame height in px), and max_width.
+PopupStyle has four fields: width (IFrame width in px), height (IFrame height in px), max_width, and use_iframe.
 You can also pass a plain dict: popup_style={"width": 300, "height": 150}.

 Raw HTML